-Welcome to the Ogden Museum of Southern Art’s online Press Office.
-Access the press release archive, preview current and upcoming exhibitions, and view recent articles about the Museum.
-If you are in need of high-res images or additional information please reach out to our Communications Department at email@example.com or phone our Communications Manager at 504.539.9631.
+Welcome to the Ogden Museum of Southern Art’s online newsroom, where you can access press releases, media coverage and information on current and upcoming exhibitions.
+For additional information or images, please contact the Communications Department at email@example.com or call our Communications Manager at 504.539.9631.

 Lavender (Feb.
 1): Mardi Gras and More